SECURITIES AND EXCHANGE COMMISSION

 |By:||/s/ Julia James|

-PPD Reports Second Quarter and Year-To-Date 2021 Results
+PPD Reports Third Quarter and Year-To-Date 2021 Results

 WILMINGTON, N.C.
-(July 28, 2021) - PPD, Inc. (Nasdaq: PPD), a leading global contract research organization, today reported its financial results for the second quarter ended June 30, 2021.
+(October 27, 2021) - PPD, Inc. (Nasdaq: PPD), a leading global contract research organization, today reported its financial results for the third quarter ended September 30, 2021.

-•Net income attributable to common stockholders of $58.7 million, compared to a net loss attributable to common stockholders of $9.1 million in second quarter 2020
+•Net income attributable to common stockholders of $152.9 million, compared to $52.0 million in third quarter 2020

 Important disclosures about, and reconciliations of, non-GAAP measures to their most directly comparable GAAP measures, including adjusted net income, adjusted diluted earnings per share and adjusted EBITDA, are provided in the “Non-GAAP Financial Measures” section of this press release.